Adhyan: Cast

-Soundtrack

-Release
+Reception

-The Times of India Samayam gave the film a rating of two-and-a-half out of five praised the performance of newcomer Abhimanyu.
+Samayam gave the film a rating of two-and-a-half out of five and praised the performance of newcomer Abhimanyu.
 Maalaimalar gave the film a rating of thirty-seven out of a hundred and praised the performances of the lead cast while criticizing the screenplay".
+A critic from The New Indian Express wrote that "Adhyan is, at the most, a promising work of a debutant".